 Homework and Assessments

 Four main principles guide our approach to assessment.
 Assessments need to be fair: created in a way that students understand the criteria and what is expected from them.
 Assessments need to be varied to accommodate the different preferred learning styles of individual children and consistent across grade levels.
-As an IB Candidate School*, we align our assessment practices with PYP classroom practices: authentic, transdisciplinary by nature and relevant to the real world.
+We align our assessment practices with PYP classroom practices: authentic, transdisciplinary by nature and relevant to the real world.

 Teachers draw from a range of assessment strategies and tools which include: